 About This Interview

-Norman Felton (1913-2012) was interviewed for four-and-a-half hours in Woodland Hills, CA. Felton discusses his role in radio and in early television in Chicago, as part of the distinguished "Chicago School of Television" with Charlie Andrews and Paul Rhymer.
+In his four-and-a-half hour Archive interview, Norman Felton (1913-2012) discusses his role in radio and in early television in Chicago, as part of the distinguished "Chicago School of Television" with Charlie Andrews and Paul Rhymer.
 He describes directing live dramas for Robert Montgomery Presents and producing shows for Studio One.
 He talks extensively about his role as executive producer on the hit series Dr. Kildare and The Man From U.N.C.L.E., and the formation of his production company, Arena Productions.
 Felton also shares his thoughts on colleagues Gene Roddenberry, Sam Rolfe, Grant Tinker and many others.
-Lee Goldberg conducted the interview on November 12, 1997.
+Lee Goldberg conducted the interview in Woodland Hills, CA on November 12, 1997.